 From the above argument and statements one must understand and conclude that Jesus means that divorce is a last resort and only in case the wife is adulterous.
 And that marriage is indissoluble by man because God has sanctified and joined together husband and wife.
 And because of the hardness of the hearts of people in the ancient times, Moses allowed Jews to divorce.
 Christ, on the other hand, made divorce impossible except in case of adultery.

 Divorce, alas, is rampant nowadays because married couples take marriage very lightly.
 Husbands and wives lack faith, love and patience.
 As a result of these deficiencies, divorce takes place.
 Divorce is rather dealing a deadly blow to them, to their children and to the family as an institution.
 For some families, as inconceivable as divorce is, it could help to make the dynamics better.
+There are some couples who try their best to ensure that their marriage lasts and endures through all things, unfortunately in some cases this may not be and they will look to family law firms similar to Nathens, Siegel LLP to end their union.
 Some people simply weren’t meant to be in a loving relationship with each other and instead work better apart, which could help the development and growth of their children.
 Alongside the help of divorce and family lawyers like peters and may and with the best interests of their children and family unit at heart, this process can go smoothly, with as little disagreement as possible.
 Whether or not people agree with what you’re doing, you must do what is important for your family.

 The Crowning: Explanation